Great Malvern: Art

 Works of art in Great Malvern include fountains, statues, and Malvern water spouts by the sculptor Rose Garrard.
-Among her sculptures are the statue of Sir Edward Elgar and the Enigma Fountain (Unveiled by Prince Andrew, Duke of York on Belle Vue Terrace, Malvern on 26 May 2000). and the drinking spout, Malvhina, also on Belle Vue Terrace, which was unveiled on 4 September 1998.
+Among her sculptures are the statue of Sir Edward Elgar and the Enigma Fountain (unveiled by the then Prince Andrew, Duke of York on Belle Vue Terrace, Malvern on 26 May 2000). and the drinking spout, Malvhina, also on Belle Vue Terrace, which was unveiled on 4 September 1998.

 A sculpture of two buzzards by Walenty Pytel was installed in Rosebank Gardens, Great Malvern to commemorate the Queen's Diamond Jubilee in November 2012.

 Paintings of Great Malvern include Joseph Powell's Great Malvern Priory ... from the North East (1797), now in the British Watercolours collection of the Victoria and Albert Museum and J. M. W. Turner's Porch of Great Malvern Abbey.

 Television

 Elgar, a drama documentary made in 1962 by the British director Ken Russell, was filmed on location in Malvern and Worcester.
 Several scenes were filmed in Malvern at locations including the Bluebird Tea Rooms in Church Street and St Ann's Well in Great Malvern.
 Made for BBC Television's long-running Monitor programme, it dramatised the life of the composer Edward Elgar.
 The film significantly raised the public profile of the composer.

 Great Malvern railway station featured in 1975 as the commuter-belt railway station in the first episode of Survivors (1975 TV series), the post-apocalyptic fiction drama television series created by Terry Nation and produced by Terence Dudley at the BBC.